Sept. 22nd Mango Workshop

-Current research in Hawaii is evaluating the effectiveness of Thyme Guard®, an organically certified plant essential oil (EO) product, on pathogens of mango such as anthracnose (Colletotrichum spp.) and powdery mildew (Oidium mangiferae).
-This multi-state project will also research EOs on mango in S. Florida, peach in N. Florida and S. Carolina, blueberry in N. Florida and Georgia, and avocado in S. Florida and California.
-Another Hawaii project is researching the use of potassium nitrate to stimulate off-season mango production.
+Begins at 9:00 AM Available online via Zoom and in-person at the Kona Cooperative Extension and Research Station.
+(79-7381 Mamalahoa Highway, Kealakekua, HI 96750) Seating is limited in the conference room.
+Registration is required.
+Join us to learn about mango production and current research in Hawai‘i that’s evaluating the effectiveness of Thyme Guard®, an organically certified plant essential oil (EO) product, on pathogens of mango such as anthracnose (Colletotrichum spp.) and powdery mildew (Oidium mangiferae).
+This multi-state project is also researching EOs on mango in S. Florida, peach in N. Florida and S. Carolina, blueberry in N. Florida and Georgia, and avocado in S. Florida and California.
+Another Hawai‘i project is researching the use of potassium nitrate to stimulate off-season mango production.
+This is a free event.

 |